rushikesh-patil01/Python-Learning-Journey/README.md

 # Outcome
 Successfully learned advanced Python concepts including Higher Order Functions, Scope, Recursion, Iterators, Generators, and Decorators.
 Improved understanding of functional programming and Python internals while solving practical coding examples.

+# Day 9 - Exception Handling in Python

+# Topics Covered
+# Exception Handling Basics
+* What is Exception Handling?
+* Why Do We Use Exception Handling?
+* Exception Hierarchy
+* Common Python Exceptions

+# Exception Handling Techniques
+* try
+* except
+* else
+* finally
+* raise

+# Questions Covered
+1. What is Exception Handling?
+2. Why Do We Use Exception Handling?
+3. What is Exception Hierarchy?
+4. What are Techniques in Exception Handling?
+5. What is a try Block?
+6. What is an except Block?
+7. What is an else Block?
+8. What is a finally Block?
+9. What is the raise Keyword?
+10. What are the Main Keywords Used in Exception Handling?
+11. What are Common Python Exceptions?
+12. What is ZeroDivisionError?
+13. What is ValueError?
+14. What is FileNotFoundError?
+15. What is a Custom Exception?
+16. Which Block Always Executes?
+17. Which Block Runs Only If No Exception Occurs?
+18. Which Keyword is Used to Create an Exception Manually?

+# Programs Practiced

+* Handle ZeroDivisionError using try-except
+* Handle Multiple Exceptions
+* Demonstrate else Block
+* Demonstrate finally Block
+* Use raise Keyword
+* Divide by Zero Handling
+* Handle FileNotFoundError
+* Handle Invalid User Input
+* Create Custom Exception

+# Key Learnings
+* Learned how runtime errors occur in Python.
+* Used try-except blocks to prevent program crashes.
+* Implemented else and finally blocks.
+* Used raise keyword to generate exceptions manually.
+* Created custom exceptions.
+* Understood Exception Hierarchy.
+* Handled common exceptions such as ZeroDivisionError, ValueError, and FileNotFoundError.
+* Improved program reliability through proper error handling.

+# Outcome
+Successfully learned Exception Handling in Python using try, except, else, finally, and raise.
+Understood Exception Hierarchy, handled common runtime errors, created custom exceptions, and improved program reliability by preventing unexpected program crashes.